researchpanelasia/p5-WebService-SOP-Auth-V1_1/README.md

 ## create\_request( $type, $uri, $params )

-Creates a new [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object for API request.
+Creates a new [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object for API request while adding `app_id` to parameters by default.

 _$type_ can be one of followings: